Canna Varieties

 The plant shown here is the result of one seed, two and a half seasons old.
 The plant was grown from seed and planted into the garden.
 The following spring it was lifted and divided into two.
 Both sections were planted for this clump.
 It spent the next winter in the ground and was brought into growth using clear plastic sheeting to warm the soil.
 This canna was in flower by mid July.

-Canna Altensteiniixxxxxx
+Canna Altensteiniixxxxxxgo

 This plant makes a good cheap alternative plant to canna musifolia and is far less lanky.
 The flower spikes reach over 8ft (2.5metres), the leaves 20 inches (50cms) long.
 It is completely sturdy requiring no staking even in quite windy conditions.
 This makes it one of the best canna varieties for adding height to the garden.
 Its sturdiness allows it to be placed towards the rear of the border without worrying about it leaning forwards.
 Planted in a row at the back of the border gives a lush tropical foliage curtain effect.

-Canna Altensteineii flowerxxx
+Canna Altensteineii flowerxxxgo

 Canna Indica Purpurea